perfectly-balanced/PathBench/README.md

 vncviewer -display :0
 ```

-Note, after executing vncviewer, press enter when the white dialog box opens, this will then launch the actual view.
-Quitting the view will terminate both the view and x11vnc process.
+Note, after executing `vncviewer`, press `Enter` when the white dialog box opens, this will then launch the actual view.
+Quitting the view will terminate both the `vncviewer` and `x11vnc` processes.
 Need to re-execute both commands to re-view.

 To view a screenshot of the screen, execute the following: